This is a tough time for families in Oldham, but we can help

 8. Problems with drugs or alcohol

-Turning Point offer advice and support if you want help about drugs or alcohol.
-You can call them on 0300 555 0234.
+Advice and support if you want help about drugs or alcohol:

-The national charity Smart Recovery also provides help and support in recovering from addictive behaviour.
+A national charity that provides help and support in recovering from addictive behaviour: